51 of the Most Colorful Palm Trees in the World

 This striking palm plays a useful role in its ecosystem, as it provides a habitat for various types of invertebrates and small birds.
 That’s because its older fronds fold downward to make a protective “skirt.”
 If you live in a suitable climate for growing the California fan palm, this one makes an especially majestic landscape tree.

-Nature’s Most Colorful Palm Trees
+Nature’s Brightly Colored Palm Trees

 Hopefully, you’ve now gained an appreciation for all the color palm trees bring to the world.
 Whether you’re on vacation or just looking in your own backyard, we hope these trees will brighten up your life!